13 min read

 While DA and DR aren't used directly by Google, they provide valuable insights for SEO professionals.

-Here’s how you can leverage these metrics to enhance your SEO strategy:
+Here’s how you can leverage these metrics to enhance your off-page seo strategy:

 Nathan Gotch, Founder of Gotch SEO Academy, sums it up well: